-Threat of gunfire makes some Memphis residents nervous about New Year’s Eve
+Gunshots make some in Memphis nervous about New Year’s Eve

 “You have to be safe everywhere you go.
 You know, not just here,” she said.

-We reached out to Memphis Police for their plans to ensure the safety of as many Memphians as possible this weekend, and we’re still waiting for a response.
+WREG reached out to Memphis Police for their plans to ensure the safety of as many Memphians as possible this weekend.

+They said there will be additional officers, Memphis Fire Department EMS, and supporting units assisting with events on Beale Street and normal traffic control points will be in place.

+They will have officers on Beale, officers manning traffic control points, and officers assigned to expanded patrols downtown and additional assets will be on standby if needed.

 We also reached out to Alco Management, which manages The Ridgecrest Apartments regarding their plan to ensure residents’ safety, and we’ve not heard back.